rxdu/quickviz/README.md

 $ sudo apt install build-essential cmake
 ```

-If the version of cmake bundled with your system is too low, you can install a newer version from [kitware ppa](https://apt.kitware.com/) or build & install from [source](https://cmake.org/download/).
+If the version of cmake bundled with your system is too low, you can install a newer version from [kitware ppa](https://apt.kitware.com/) or build and install from [source](https://cmake.org/download/).

 **Install dependencies**